 Was Drees' fake moon rock the same one presented to the Queen?

 In 2009 the news broke in the Netherlands about a "moon rock" in a Dutch museum that was found to be a fake.
 The rock belonged to former Prime Minister Willem Drees, and was given to the museum after his death in 1988.
 Drees was given the rock by then-U.S. ambassador J. William Middendorf in 1969, during a goodwill tour by the three Apollo 11 astronauts.

 When asked about the fake moon rock Mr Middendorf was quoted as saying: "I do remember that Drees was very interested in the little piece of stone.
 But that it's not real, I don't know anything about that," (Link to article 1).

 Did Apollo 11 astronauts hand a fake moon rock to the Dutch Queen?

 During the same goodwill tour the astronauts met with Queen Juliana of the Netherlands and Prince Bernard.
 The news article below shows the Queen being presented with gifts by the three Apollo 11 astronauts.
 The last line of the article reads:

 "The Queen received a replica of the message the Apollo astronauts left behind on the moon and a piece of MOON ROCK." [*2]

-Left to right, Dutch Queen, Prince Bernard, Collins, Aldrin, Armstrong and Prince Claus.
+From Left to right: Dutch Queen, Prince Bernard, Collins, Aldrin, Armstrong and Prince Claus.

 Also read part two: The fake Dutch moon rock and the Prince.

-The Dutch National Geographic reported the following: "Most moon rocks are in position of museums, royalties and former heads of states.
+The Dutch National Geographic reported the following: "Most moon rocks are in possession of museums, royalties and former heads of states.
 President Nixon gave away moon rocks between 1969 and 1973 as gifts."
-The National Geographic article is removed after we did publish this information.
-The article was written by: Christian de Bruijn and published on 11 December 2014.
+The National Geographic article was removed after we published this information.
+The article was written by Christian de Bruijn and published on 11th December, 2014.